aabouie/Capstone_2/README.md

 ### Features Result in Higher Listing Price
+In the last step, I dig deep into the model to understand the reason for underprediction at listing price above $1000.
+Among those houses, there were a few definitely overprices without having any specific features.
+In other words, you can find other airbnb properties in that same area with the nearly similar features at much lower price.
+However, there were house with some specificcation that the ML models have not been trained on.
+The following four figures are examples of those features.
+These features were not mentioned explicitly in the amenities section and were only included in the description part.
+Hence, one of the future step of this project is to extract those specific features by using NLP on the description and reviews sections.

 | <img src="img/House_view.png" width=350 height=300>| <img src="img/Salt_pool.png" width=350 height=300>  |
 |                    ---                             |                         ---                         |
 |                 House with views                   |               House with salt pools                 |
 | <img src="img/party_house.png" width=350 height=300> | <img src="img/Theatres.png" width=350 height=300> |
 |                 House for party                    |               Outside theatres                      |

 ## Future Work